YES I CAN!

 Each Learn by Ear Music Audio Note Description has an associated Band/Orchestral/Piano Backing Track, also in mp3 format, enabling musicians to download this and the Audio Note Description online and learn the music along with the Backing Track, benefiting hugely from practicing new pieces and progressing musically.

-We generate the Backing Tracks in MIDI (Musical Instrument Digital Interface) with synthesized instrument sounds using Apple Pro Logic X and generate two versions of the Backing Track; one at the Normal Tempo and the other at a Slower Tempo to make learning the piece of music so much easier.
+We generate the Backing Tracks in MIDI (Musical Instrument Digital Interface) with synthesized instrument sounds using Apple Pro Logic X and generate two versions of the Backing Track; again, with Slow and Normal tempo versions to help the learning process.

 We all practice to perform so the joy in completing a piece and then being able to play it with a Backing Track at home and to the wider family and friends via social media is unquestionably personally and socially rewarding and importantly uplifting in these difficult times.